-The members of the Funding Commission examine all topics related to autonomy, financial resources and business models of higher education and research institutions.
+The members of the Human Resources and Funding Commission examine all topics related to autonomy, financial resources and business models of higher education and research institutions.

-The Funding Commission also reflect about the new stakes of financial resources’ assignment for schools of engineering and helps them to understand and measure their training costs.
+The Human Resources and Funding Commission also reflect about the new stakes of financial resources’ assignment for schools of engineering and helps them to understand and measure their training costs.

-The Research Commission also acts so as to make research activities of schools of engineering more attractive, through framework agreements with the greater research organisms and an active participation in the research alliances.
+The Research and Innovation Commission is therefore in charge of defending the viewpoint of schools of engineering making sure that they are involved in the definition of the National Research Strategy.
+The Research and Innovation Commission also acts so as to make research activities of schools of engineering more attractive, through framework agreements with the greater research organisms and an active participation in the research alliances.

-The Higher Education and Research Structuring Commission also examines the schools of engineering governance models and reflects about how to value the schools of engineering position in the higher education territorial network.
+The Higher Education and Research Organization Commission also examines the schools of engineering governance models and reflects about how to value the schools of engineering position in the higher education territorial network.